 I believe strongly that prevention is better than cure and that increased wellbeing at home can lead to better health, better quality of life and reduced need for medical support.

 I have been working with a number of organisations, including Age UK Cornwall, Volunteer Cornwall and Cornwall Arts and Health, on projects which explore how people can improve their wellbeing, and how this in turn can improve their health.
 I want these projects to shape healthcare across Cornwall.
+I am pleased that Cornwall Council received a significant grant to enable more GP social prescribing.
+Truro City and Feock parish council are doing pioneering work in this area.

 I have been campaigning in Parliament for this wellbeing-focused approached to healthcare, calling for health and social care to be integrated so that enabling people to be happy and healthy in their own homes is seen to be just as important as giving first class hospital care.
 I am delighted that Cornwall was chosen by the Government to be one of fourteen pioneer areas exploring how this integration could work and will continue to support the volunteers and professionals trailblazing this approach here.